 Wilmer Frey lives on a small farm in New Hampshire.
 He is the former editor of the online publication Earthstorys.
 "Reflections of My Mother" 2011, Vol 1.

-Louis Gallo's work has appeared in Glimmer Train, Missouri Review, Southern Review, New Orleans Review, Baltimore Review, Portland Review, storySouth, and Sojourn, among many other journals and anthologies.
+Louis Gallo's work has appeared in Glimmer Train, Missouri Review, Southern Review, New Orleans Review, Baltimore Review, Portland Review, storySouth, and Sojourn, among other journals and anthologies.
 He teaches at Radford University.
-"Once"
+"Once" 2013, Vol 3, Issue 1.

 Nancy Graham lives in Colorado.
 Employed for many years in corporate America, she now writes full time, mentors a high-risk high school student, and serves on the board of the Lighthouse Writers Workshop in Denver.
 Graham has degrees in English and Political Science.
 "In Formation" 2011, Vol 1.